 The amount of the impairment loss is recognised in the statement of comprehensive income within other expenses.
 When a trade receivable for which an impairment allowance had been recognised becomes uncollectible in a subsequent period, it is written off against the allowance account.
-Subsequent recoveries of amounts previously written off are credited against other expenses in the statement of comprehensive income a.
-Financial assets carried at amortised cost
+Subsequent recoveries of amounts previously written off are credited against other expenses in the statement of comprehensive income

-(k) Impairment of financial assets
+(j) Impairment of financial assets